-The Partenopei host last season's beaten finalist in their opening Group F encounter this week, and although Benitez admits his charges face a stern test against Jurgen Klopp's outfit, he has no plans to pack the defense against the free-scoring Bundesliga leader.
+The Partenopei host last season's beaten finalists in their opening Group F encounter this week, and although Benitez admits his charges face a stern test against Jurgen Klopp's outfit, he has no plans to pack the defence against the free-scoring Bundesliga leaders.

 "They have tried and tested layouts, having been working with the same coach for six years.
 We, however, are at the beginning of a new project, even if it's one which is working well.
 I'm realistic, and it seems I'll get the best from my group bit by bit."

 Benitez went on to encourage Napoli fans to get fully behind the side on Wednesday evening, but warned them not to become over-zealous in their support and risk potential repercussions from Uefa.

 "The fans will be important for us; I expect them to be a great help," the former Chelsea boss continued.
 "I know the difference a full San Paolo can give the team and we are excited for the show which awaits us.

 "Supporters will surely make the difference, but it will be important that they respect the rules.
 We want to play every game in our stadium."